Los Angeles - Santa Monica - Los Angeles (15 miles)

-Today we will visit the Monument Valley.
-Then drive to Lake Powell, where we will have the chance to take a cruise on the lake.
-Afterwards, we will head to unique Upper Antelope Canyon.
-Later we will visit Horseshoe Bend.
-After a day of nature exploration, we will retire to Page or Flagstaff for the night.
+Today we will visit Lake Powell, where we will have the chance to take a cruise on the lake.
+Afterwards, we will head to the unique Upper Antelope Canyon.
+Later we will visit the Horseshoe Bend.
+We will return to Las Vegas for the night.

 Antelope Canyon, AZ

 The most popular slot canyon in the American Southwest is Antelope Canyon, a sandstone formation formed by flood and rainwater.
 And the Upper Antelope Canyon is certainly the most fascinating one.
 Carved by water with incredible forms cliffs renvoies then this light to reveal an amazing palette of colors gold, orange, red, gray and white.